 English

-Spelling work this term will begin by recapping Year 3 and 4 rules to consolidate understanding, before moving on to Year 5 and 6 statutory spellings and homophones.
-Children are encouraged to continue working towards their spelling badges if they haven’t already achieved them – a great way to boost confidence and celebrate progress!
+Children are encouraged to continue working towards their spelling badges if they haven’t yet achieved them – a great way to build confidence and celebrate progress.

 _________________________________________________

-To celebrate effort and progress, we will also be announcing a Reader of the Week in Class 9.
+This year, we will be monitoring reading more closely to support progress and build positive habits.
+To celebrate effort and achievement, we will also continue to recognise a Reader of the Week in Class 9.

 Miss Broadhurst is currently re-reading the Harry Potter books after being re-inspired on last year’s London residential and our amazing trip to the Harry Potter Studios.
 The magical world, unforgettable characters, and sense of adventure make it such an exciting series to return to again and again.